 Store owners who face a personal injury claim may raise the following defenses:

-- No dangerous condition existed on the premises
+- No dangerous conditions existed on the premises.

-- The store owner took reasonable steps to correct any dangerous condition
+- The store owner took prior reasonable steps to correct any dangerous condition.

-- The condition was so obvious as to avoid
+- The condition was so obvious as to be reasonably avoided.

 - The customer was negligent and assumed their own risk.
 See also our article on the Assumption of Risk Defense.

 Consider Legal Help If You've Been Injured While Shopping

-If you've been injured while shopping on a store's premises, you should discuss your potential case with an experienced personal injury attorney.
-A good personal injury lawyer can help determine whether a store was at fault, which may potentially help you recover monetary damages for the injuries you've incurred.
-To learn more about the strengths and weaknesses of your case, talk to a personal injury attorney near you.
+If you or your loved one have been injured while shopping on a store's premises, you should discuss your potential case with an experienced personal injury attorney.
+A good personal injury lawyer can help determine whether a store was at fault.
+This may help you recover monetary damages for the injuries you've incurred.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help